+Level: Intermediate

+Prerequisite: FOD1010: Food Basics

-Description: Students learn unique and quick ways to create nutritious and delicious dishes,
+Description: Students learn unique and quick ways to create nutritious and delicious dishes, using simple ingredients and prepared and convenience foods.

 Parameters: Access to a personal or commercial food preparation facility.

+Outcomes: The student will:
-1. describe the influence of lifestyle and resources on the provision of nutritious and satisfying

-1.1 analyze the effect of lifestyle on the eating patterns and the nutritional status of individuals and
+- 1. describe the influence of lifestyle and resources on the provision of nutritious and satisfying foods - 1.1 analyze the effect of lifestyle on the eating patterns and the nutritional status of individuals and families